-The Brigham and Women's Hospital (BWH) Addiction Medicine Fellowship is a one-year, ACGME-accredited fellowship program in addiction medicine, open to physicians who have completed any ACGME-accredited residency program.
-Our goal is to train the next generation of leaders in the prevention, diagnosis, assessment, treatment, and recovery of those individuals with substance use disorders and related medical and psychiatric co-morbidities.
+The Brigham and Women's Hospital Addiction Medicine Fellowship is a one-year, Accreditation Council for Graduate Medical Education (ACGME)-accredited fellowship program in addiction medicine, open to physicians who have completed any ACGME-accredited residency program.
+Our goal is to train the next generation of leaders in the prevention, diagnosis, assessment, treatment and recovery of those individuals with substance use disorders and related medical and psychiatric co-morbidities.
 The program is designed to prepare fellows for a variety of academic and clinical opportunities related to substance use disorders.
-Fellows completing the program will qualify to sit for the Addiction Medicine board exam from the American Board of Preventive Medicine.
+Fellows completing the program will qualify to sit for the addiction medicine board exam from the American Board of Preventive Medicine.

 We provide cutting-edge training in the treatment of substance use disorders that span the entire spectrum of treatment levels, including medically-supervised withdrawal (detoxification), inpatient addiction consultation-liaison, low-barrier and low-threshold model (Bridge Clinic), specialty addiction outpatient and partial hospital program, as well as opportunities to treat patients at the Boston Health Care for the Homeless, methadone clinic, Section 35 facility, and adolescents at Boston Children’s Hospital.
 Fellows will also learn from pain specialists and medical toxicologists who practice at the intersection of addiction medicine in outpatient and emergency room settings, respectively.
 Finally, fellows will have opportunities for scholarly activity and research collaborations.